bklavet/Echo-skill-to-control-Directv/README.md

+# If you live in an apartment or complex where internet is provided, This most likely will not work.

 # Echo-skill-to-control-Directv

 youtube video walkthrough:
 https://www.youtube.com/watch?v=HRduDp4ip-Y

 This is an amazon echo skill that will control a networked Directv Receiver so that users can control Directv with their voice